-Twin – The irony of being a twin is that although it’s unique, you are also genetically exactly the same as someone else and you could arguably say that you are literally conceived at the same moment in time and space as someone else.
+Twin – I am first and foremost a twin.
+The irony of being a twin is that although it’s unique, you are also genetically exactly the same as someone else and you could arguably say that you are literally conceived at the same moment in time and space as someone else.
 It calls to question all sorts of challenges around identity, individuality, being existentially alone or collectively connected, etc.

 Artist? – My mother is a painter, and from the time that my twin Jenny and I could talk, she let us experiment in her studio.
 Although you could say that I had some talent, I was by no means a prodigy.
 In fact, I was always ambivalent about being an artist.

 Not Artist, Art Therapist – When I was younger I had a good friend, Len Parker, who spent all of his free time drawing elaborate fantasy characters inspired by artist Frank Frazetta.
 Then in my twenties, I dated another consummate artist, David Moyer, who invented a painting technique called Farbelism.
 Everything Len and Dave did was in the service of their art.
 Not only did I not have that kind of passion, but I also didn’t particularly like what felt like the solitary life of the artist and I had no clear message that I needed to communicate through art.